County Down: In popular culture

 "Star of the County Down" is a popular Irish ballad.

+The Loyalist song "Build my Gallows" mentions the county.
+The conflict known as the Battle of Dolly's Brae, and thus the Ulster folk song Dolly's Brae, refer to Dolly's Brae which is a rural mountain pass and road located in County Down.
+The conflict occurred in 1849 when Irish Catholic counter-protesters led to an outbreak of violence in the area during a Twelfth of July Orange walk.

 The county is named in the lyrics of the song "Around the World", from the film Around the World in 80 Days, which was an American top ten hit for Bing Crosby and UK top ten hit for Ronnie Hilton, both in 1957, although it was Mantovani's instrumental version which was actually used in the film.
 Rihanna's video "We Found Love" was filmed there in 2011, causing complaints when the singer removed her clothes to reveal a bikini.

 The Ulster singer Van Morrison has made reference to the County Down in the lyrics to several songs including "Northern Muse (Solid Ground)", "Mystic of the East" and the nostalgic "Coney Island", which names several places and landmarks in the county.
 Van Morrison also covered "Star of the County Down" with The Chieftains as a part of their collaboration album Irish Heartbeat.

 C. S. Lewis, author of The Chronicles of Narnia, was inspired by the Mourne Mountains.
 There is a Narnia trail in Kilbroney Park, in Rostrevor.

 Sam Hanna Bell based his novel of Ulster rural life, December Bride (1951) in the Ards peninsula.
 A film version of the novel, also called December Bride, was produced in 1990 and released in November 1991.

 Several areas of County Down served as filming locations for the HBO series Game of Thrones including Castle Ward (Winterfell), Inch Abby (Riverlands), and Tollymore Forest Park.

 The Academy Award-winning short film The Shore (2011) was filmed in and around Killough bay by director/writer Terry George and his daughter Oorlagh.
 The film starred Ciaran Hynds, Kerry Condon and Connleth Hill.